fluthjs/fluth-doc/docs/en/api/operator/merge.md

 ## Details

-- Stream merging operation refers to pushing data to the new stream in time order, as long as any input stream pushes data.
+- The merge operation is based on time order; as long as any stream emits data, it will be pushed to the new stream
-- The new stream will unsubscribe when all input streams are unsubscribed.
+- When all input streams unsubscribe, the new stream also unsubscribes
-- The new stream will [finish](/en/guide/base#completion) when all input streams have finished.
+- When all input streams [complete](/en/guide/base#complete), the new stream also completes
-- Only accepts `Stream` or `Observable` as input, other types will throw an error.
-- If no input parameters are provided, creates an empty stream that won't emit any data.
+- If no input parameters are provided, an empty stream is created but will not emit any data
-- Already completed streams won't emit data to the merged stream, but will count towards completion.

 ## Example